advancedtelematic/meta-updater-raspberrypi/README.md

-# BSP layer for updating Raspberrypi with OSTree
+# BSP layer for updating Raspberry Pi with OSTree

-* OSTree bootloader integration for Raspberry Pi.
+OSTree bootloader integration for Raspberry Pi.
 Add it to BBLAYERS when using [meta-updater](https://github.com/advancedtelematic/meta-updater) with [Raspberry Pi](https://github.com/agherzan/meta-raspberrypi).

+For more documentation on using this layer and [HERE OTA Connect](https://connect.ota.here.com/), please see the [OTA Connect documentation portal](https://docs.ota.here.com/), in particular the guide on [building a Raspberry Pi image](https://docs.ota.here.com/ota-client/latest/build-raspberry.html).

-* Wi-Fi enablement for Raspberry Pi
+## Wi-Fi enablement for Raspberry Pi

 | Name | Default | Description |
 |---|---|---|